seanhagen/workernator/docs/design.md

 As for the **L** key, only the servers will pay attention and use that key.
 Clients will ignore this key if it's in a server certificate.
 This opens up the possibility of using the **L** key for something else later, but that is outside the scope of this project so we're just going to leave it at that.

 For now the list of users and their permissions will be hard-coded into the server.
-There are packages like `viper` we could use to manage configurations, but it's outside the scope of this exercise.
+There are packages like `viper` we could use to manage configurations, but this is also outside the scope of this exercise so we won't be doing it.

 ### Command-Line Client